kratores85/emw/README.md

 Various bug fixes have been made and quality of life features have been included.

-The combat loop has been completely overhauled by Enderal Gameplay Overhaul and Combat Gameplay Overhaul.
+The combat loop has been completely overhauled by Enderal Gameplay Overhaul and Combat Gameplay Overhaul with further balancing done specifically for this list.

 Crossbows have been implemented to broaden the archery options available.